Philosophy of love, sex, and relationships: an introduction

 The book will be published by Polity Press in 2025.

 Intimacy can be joyous, but also confusing and socially constrained.
-This book shows us how philosophy can deepen our understanding of how we date, fall in love, have sex, and form relationships.
+This book reveals how philosophy can deepen our understanding of how we date, fall in love, have sex, and form relationships.

-Accessibly written, and led by examples, The Philosophy of Love, Sex and Relationships: an introduction is a crucial resource for students, researchers, and anyone who wants to join the growing conversation around the philosophy of intimacy.
+Engagingly written, and rich with real-world examples, The Philosophy of Love, Sex, and Relationships is a crucial resource for students, researchers, and anyone who wants to join the growing conversation around the philosophy of intimacy.